 "In fact, the thing that triggered my exit was the long-expected decision of Woody to take a job with the Rolling Stones – the band, let's face it, that he was born to be in," Stewart added.
 "That, for me, was the killer blow.
 To lose Ronnie was bad enough, but to lose Woody as well? ...
 The jig was well and truly up."

-After finishing his first tour with the Stones in the summer of 1975, Wood rejoined the Faces for what would be their final tour in the fall of that year.
-"Woody found it hard to make a clean break," Stewart adds, “For a while he thought he could work for both bands and keep everyone happy, but that was never going to be practical, and eventually, in December 1975, I conceded that was it."
+After finishing his first tour with the Rolling Stones in the summer of 1975, Ronnie Wood rejoined the Faces for their final dates in the fall of that year.
+"Woody found it hard to make a clean break," Stewart said.
+"For a while he thought he could work for both bands and keep everyone happy, but that was never going to be practical – and eventually, in December 1975, I conceded that was it."